 Q – What anesthesia is the facelift performed with?

 A – The facelift may be performed with a combination of anesthetics which may include mild sedatives, local anesthesia, and mild intravenous anesthesia.
 General anesthesia is sometimes used instead.

 He does beautiful, natural looking work.
 Dr. Donath is cautions when doing your evaluation to make sure you are in good health and a good candidate for the procedure you are interested in.
 I felt very safe in his hands.
 Very Please

-A-The incisions for the facelift typically being in the hairline at the temples and the extend in front of and behind the ear, ending in the lower scalp.
+A – The incisions for the facelift typically being in the hairline at the temples and the extension in front of and behind the ear, ending in the lower scalp.
 For patients requiring work on the neck, a small incision may also be made under the chin.
 The incision is usually adjusted in male patients to accommodate the natural beard lines.